 Relying on spreadsheets, long email threads, and multiple meetings is no longer effective.
-These tired manual processes will almost certainly result in long evaluations, and low stakeholder engagement.
+These tired manual processes will almost certainly result in long evaluations and low stakeholder engagement.
 We are all inundated with so much information and content every day.
 We can’t possibly digest it all.
 This was a big reason why Olive was built.
 We wanted to provide a centralized HUB for stakeholders to collaborate easily and effectively, thus removing the need for yesterday’s manual processes.
 Creating space for your stakeholders to collaborate with their peers on what the business needs are, and align on requirements.

 Be open and honest, and invite interested parties into the conversation.
 Innovation can easily turn into a painful game full of inertia, bias, and internal politics.
 This will have catastrophic consequences on your transformation efforts.
 Ensure that you’re discussing how the technology being evaluated will benefit each stakeholder individually.
 If your team feels like the technology won’t affect them positively (or at all), their engagement levels will reflect that lack of enthusiasm.

-Showing empathy for your employees and your community, cultivating positivity, giving stakeholders a voice, and integrating collaboration tools, are just a few of the ways that you can effectively align your stakeholders moving forward.
+Showing empathy for your employees and your community, cultivating positivity, giving stakeholders a voice, and integrating collaboration tools are just a few ways to effectively align your stakeholders moving forward.
 Your business is almost certainly going to be in a constant cycle of innovation.
 Ensure that your money and efforts aren’t going to waste, by leading the digital charge in a progressive and thoughtful manner.